Taxation of Employee Stock Options

 A nonstatutory option has a readily ascertainable fair market value if:

-An option may not have a readily ascertainable fair market value unless it is traded on a public exchange, and since employee options are never traded on public exchanges, they will not have a readily ascertainable fair market value.
-Vested options without an ascertainable FMV are taxed as ordinary income in the year the option is exercised:
+An option may not have a readily ascertainable FMV unless it is traded on a public exchange, and since employee options are never traded on public exchanges, they will not have a readily ascertainable FMV.
+Vested options without an ascertainable FMV are taxed as wages when the option is exercised:

 Ordinary Wage Income

-If the stock is not vested, then the income is deferred until the year the stock vests.
-In the vesting year, gains are taxed as ordinary wage income that equals the value of the stock as of the vesting date minus the amount paid, even if the taxpayer holds onto the stock.
+If the stock is not vested, the income is deferred until the year the stock vests.
+In the vesting year, gains are taxed as ordinary wage income that equals the stock value on the vesting date, even if the stock is not sold, minus the amount paid.

 Ordinary Wage Income

-Ordinary wage income is subject to both income and employment taxes. the gain that is reported as wage income is added to the tax basis of the stock:
+Ordinary wage income is subject to both income and employment taxes. the gain reported as wage income is added to the tax basis of the stock:

 Tax Basis of Stock